dharmafly/noodle/README.md

 `git remote add dharmafly-docs git@github.com:dharmafly/dharmafly-docs.git`

-Making sure you are in your project's gh-page branch, pull from the Dharmafly Docs master branch
+Making sure you are in your project's `gh-pages` branch, pull from the Dharmafly Docs master branch

-`git pull origin dharmafly-docs-master`
+`git pull dharmafly-docs master`

-You may find minor merge conflicts occur.
-This would more than likely be in the _config.yml.
+You may find minor merge conflicts occur in the `_config.yml`, as it needs to be updated for a project website instance, but is likely to be updated and enhanced in the Dharmafly Docs` `master` branch.
-This is because it is a file you the implementer edits but is also prone to development changes.

 How can I update the styling or format of all Dharmafly project websites?
 ------------------------------